makyo/writing/work/sawtooth/overclassification/overclassification.md

 "I don't know if that's a power, really, but I'm more than happy for it."

+Amber shrugged and grinned down to the otter, "Good.
+I don't feel very powerful.
+I don't grant wishes or anything, but "

 -----

 When Dani awoke early the next morning --- very early, far before her alarms --- she was alone.
 Amber was gone.

 When she thought of the last few days, she wasn't totally surprised.
-The parable from the night before had been accurate enough.
-Amber had gotten to the other side of the cold snap.
+The parable from the night before had been accurate enough: Amber had gotten to the other side of the cold snap.
 Dani would be left grappling with the Amber-that-was, the Amy and the Alex and the Anne, for a while yet.

 Not surprised, but not happy.
-She had left behind that hindbrain need to categorize and order her life for someone, and now they were gone.
+She had set aside that hindbrain need to categorize and order her life for someone, and now they were gone.
 Maybe that was good, though.
 Maybe she needed a bit less order in her life.

 She clumsily paced her apartment for a few hours, that Tuesday.
 The university was still closed for the remainder of the cold snap, though the temperature was now well above zero.
 She suspected it was more of an issue about the boiler than the temperature.
 Either way, she was still all wobbly from the strain in her tail.